Szybet/InkWatchy/README.md

 </details>

 ## Devices supported
-Watchy 2.0 is supported, 1.0 or 1.5 should work but not fully
+Watchy 2.0 is supported, 1.0 or 1.5 should too but less used, less tested

 Watchy 3.0 is now also fully supported, thanks to the community :)